 Once a cyclamen has finished its dormant period, you can start to water it again and bring it out of storage.
 You may see some leaf growth, and this is okay.
 Make sure to completely soak the soil.
 You may want to set the pot in a tub of water for an hour or so, then make sure any excess water drains away.

 Check the cyclamen tuber and make sure that the tuber has not outgrown the pot.
 If the tuber seems crowded, repot the cyclamen to a larger pot.

-Once the leaves start to grow, you can resume normal cyclamen care and it should rebloom shortly.
+Once the leaves start to grow, resume normal cyclamen care and the plant should rebloom shortly.